 If you haven’t seen a doctor yet, this is part of the reason to go.
 The cream makes the process significantly more effective.
 Getting it requires a short appointment.

-How long does the cream take to work
+How long does steroid cream take to work

 The full process, cream and stretching together applied consistently, typically takes several months before comfortable retraction becomes possible.
 Some men get there faster.
 Some take longer.
 The variation depends on the degree of tightness at the start, consistency of the routine, technique, and the specific environment in which the stretching happens.